Asaf-Yehudai/every_eval_ever/README.md

 uv run pre-commit run --files /path/to/data/a.json /path/to/data/b.json
 ```

-To optionally install the pre-commit so that it will run when before `git commit` (optional):
+To install the pre-commit so that it will run when before `git commit` (optional):

 ```sh
 uv run pre-commit install